Cancer Surveillance Programs

-The NCI contracts with non-profit organizations to collect data on new cancer diagnoses in these geographic locations.
+The NCI contracts with non-profit organizations to collect data on new cancer diagnoses in the designated geographic locations.
 Cases are followed up each year to determine survival.
-The data, along with data on cancer-related deaths from the National Center for Health Statistics (NCHS), are analyzed and are published annually in the SEER Cancer Statistics Review.
+The data, along with data on cancer-related deaths from the entire US from the National Center for Health Statistics (NCHS), are analyzed and are published annually in the SEER Cancer Statistics Review.

 National Program of Cancer Registries

 The National Program of Cancer Registries (NPCR) of the Center for Disease Control and Prevention (CDC) supports population-based registries in state health departments.
 This program was established by the Cancer Registries Amendments Act in 1992 to respond to the need to collect data on larger percentages of state populations.
-This legislation authorizes the Centers for Disease Control and Prevention (CDC) to provide funds to states and territories to:
+This legislation authorizes the CDC to provide funds to states and territories to:

 - Improve existing cancer registries

-- Plan and set up registries where they do not exist
+- Plan and set up registries where they don’t exist

 - Develop model legislation and regulations for states to enhance success of registry operations